equalframework/equal-doc/docs/usage/views.md

 To define the layout of the forms, the list of the fields and the possible interactions between them, we use a system of views similar to templates.

-Each package has a folder named ‘views’ that contains, for each class, two JQUERY views, one for the form and the other for the list.
+Each package has a folder named ‘views’ that contains, for each class, a series of views.
-These files are written in JSON format, and contain information about the fields and labels to display and their positioning, for the edition of the related class.
+These files are intended to describe how to present lists of objects (list) or single objects (form) under a given context (i.e. which fields to display and how to position them), and are written in JSON format.

 **Generic filename format** is: `{class_name}.{view_type}.{view_name}.json`